 Video making can add depth to a surprising variety of subject areas.

 “Our job [in the Media Center] is not to teach students how to be future public television interviewers,” says Shuldman.
 “It’s about teaching with and learning with technology.
 You learn more when you make something.”
-The Media Center posts some examples of student work
+The Media Center posts some examples of student work from different courses.

 , professor in the Manning School of Business